 SHIFT Canada began in October 2019 when five makers from Scotland travelled to meet five makers in Nova Scotia.
-During an initial ten-day period of meetings, creative exploration and critical review, five collaborative pairings emerged, plus an unexpected sixth pairing.
+During an initial ten-day period of meetings, creative exploration and critical review, four collaborative pairings emerged, plus an unexpected fifth pairing.
 Due to the Covid-19 pandemic, the Canadian counterparts’ reciprocal visit to the Scottish Highlands in Spring 2020 was cancelled.
 However, makers embraced the challenge and moved their contact online to collaborate with very positive results.

 - Visual artist Andrea Tsang Jackson, 3rd Story Workshop (Halifax, Nova Scotia) & weaver Cally Booker (Dundee)